spren9er/s9splashgen/README.md

 ```

-## Rubymotion
+## RubyMotion

 Add the splash screens to your resources folder.
-In order to use the splash screens with Rubymotion you have to add the following lines to your rakefile (universal app)
+Since RubyMotion 2.34 there is no need to modify your rakefile, if you only want iPhone and iPad portrait launch images.
+For a universal app with additional iPad landscape launch images you have to add the following lines to your rakefile.

 ```ruby
 app.info_plist['UILaunchImages'] = [